L0stedMrlion/lionsproject-dsbot-v2/README.md

 ## 📝 List of commands
 Do you have some idea to add to our bot?
 Create [Feature Request!]([https://github.com/L0stedMrlion/lionsproject-dsbot/issues](https://github.com/L0stedMrlion/lionsproject-dsbot/issues/new?assignees=L0stedMrlion&labels=enhancement%2C+waiting+for+answer&projects=&template=%E2%8C%A8%EF%B8%8F-feature-request.md&title=)https://github.com/L0stedMrlion/lionsproject-dsbot/issues/new?assignees=L0stedMrlion&labels=enhancement%2C+waiting+for+answer&projects=&template=%E2%8C%A8%EF%B8%8F-feature-request.md&title=)

+`reload` - Only can be used in console, reloads whole bot

 `/purge` - Bulk delete all message in channel, integrated command in Discord API